Home

 If all else fails, your vet may suggest a

 feeding tube.
-This is a device which is implanted into your cat and you then
+This is a device that is implanted into your cat and you then

 simply pour food and medications into it.